ARM-software/SCP-firmware/doc/framework.md

 **Note:** Participation in this stage is optional.

+#### Runtime phase

+Once the pre-runtime stages have been successfully completed, the firmware will start to process events raised by modules or interrupts.
+By default, the firmware will loop forever waiting for new events to process at the end of the pre-runtime stages but it is possible to return after processing pending events when the event list is empty.

+##### Sub system runtime mode

+When SCP_ENABLE_SUB_SYSTEM_MODE is set, fwk_arch_init() will return after processing the pending events.
+Then, it's up to the system to call the function fwk_process_event_queue() when new events have been added into the list.
+Such behavior is useful when the SCP-firmware is a sub part of a larger system like being an application running in an execution environnement (i.e RTOS or TEE).

 #### Error Handling

 Errors that occur during the pre-runtime phase (such as failures that occur